 - Teach people to listen to others.
 Decades ago, when I first taught a seminar at a church on “friendship evangelism,” I was challenged by some in the group when I spent the first few sessions helping them learn listening skills.
 Finally, a retired pastor who sat quietly in the back of room and was much respected by the congregation raised his hand.
 “The only people I ever baptized who stayed in the church were those I spent time listening to,” he said.
 There was quiet in the room, and then we moved on with the next exercise.
 The most basic act of kindness we can offer to another person is simply to listen to them.
 And it prevents all kinds of misunderstandings.

 - Involve a group of volunteers in a community needs assessment.
 It can be begin simply with a “windshield survey” in which teams of two drive grid patterns in the local community for an hour or so, and then gather back at the church to share their observations.
 The next step could be interviews with civic leaders, asking them what needs they see in the community that our church could address.
-(The book Understanding Your Community includes an observation checklist for the Windshield Survey and a set of questions for the interviews, as well as a list of key civic leaders that can be found in most towns.
+(The book Understanding Your Community includes an observation checklist for the Windshield Survey and a set of questions for the interviews.
+It also includes a list of key civic leaders that can be found in most towns.
 It is available from AdventSource.com.)

-Christ’s expectation that the people who He will find waiting for Him when He returns will be those who have unknowingly cared for Him in the person of the poor and oppressed is not an impractical notion.
+Christ’s expectation that the people who He will find waiting for Him when He returns–those who have unknowingly cared for Him in the person of the poor and oppressed–is not impractical.
 In fact, it is right under our noses every day.
 We just need to develop the eyes and ears of Jesus to see and hear the needs around us.
 And your congregation can help your people do just that.